asyncapi/community/mentorship/asyncapi-mentorship/README.md

 # AsyncAPI Mentorship Program

-The AsyncAPI Mentorship makes it easy to sponsor and help train the next generation of open source developers by serving key needs of the community.
-Invest in building a stronger and more diverse community of qualified developers and engineers.
+The AsyncAPI Mentorship makes it easy to sponsor and help train the next generation of open-source developers by serving the community's key needs.
+Invest in building a stronger, more diverse community of qualified contributors.

 ## Program Cycles and Archive data
 | Year | Term   | Status    | Announcement                                                                                                                                                         | Details                                 |